This course is not sponsored by or affiliated with Udemy, Inc.

 Thank you for joining this course.
 It's been my pleasure to teach you how to use Techsmith Camtasia Studio 8 software to create your very first Udemy Screencast Course.
 I can wait to see you publish your first course!
 I'll see you in the discussions.

 Learning is easier if you are given the right tools and instruction.
-In every one of my courses I take my students step-by-step through the tools and knowledge they need to accomplish their goals.
+In every one of my courses I take you step-by-step through the tools and knowledge you need to accomplish your goals.

 I am here to guide you on your way to success.
-You can contact me at any step of the way for assistance, even if you're unsure whether my course is the perfect fit for you.
-Let me know your concerns and I'll point you in the right direction, even if it's to someone else's course.
+You can contact me at any step of the way for assistance.
+Let me know when you're struggling with a concept and I'll get right back to you to keep you moving in the right direction.

 I'm always happy to help.

 Are you ready to take your skills to the next level?
-It all starts with knowledge, and my courses make that part easy for you.
+It all starts with knowledge, and my courses make that part easy.

-Sign up for a course today!
-I'll see you in there.
+Sign up for a course today and I'll help you reach the level of success you deserve.